preset-io/testmcpy/docs/examples/ci-cd-integration.md

 # Client Usage Guide: Testing Your MCP Service with testmcpy

-> **Note**: This documentation has moved to [examples/ci-cd-integration.md](examples/ci-cd-integration.md).
-This file is kept for backward compatibility but may be removed in a future version.
-Please update your bookmarks.

 This guide shows how to use `testmcpy` to test your MCP service from a separate test repository or within your MCP service repo.

 ## Table of Contents